 Delivery time windows

 Who hates sitting around waiting for a delivery all day?
 It’s shocking to admit, but most delivery companies — including industry leaders UPS and FedEx — still provide their customers with 9 a.m. to 9 p.m. time windows, forcing people to wait around all day for a delivery.
 In this new era of delivery, if a customer requests a delivery to be made between 9 a.m. and 10 a.m., delivery companies have access to the tools to accommodate this request.
-Setting delivery time windows is not available with most free routing software, but a paid subscription will most certainly have it.
+Setting delivery time windows is not available with most free routing software (except Speedy Route and Circuit), but a paid subscription will most certainly have it.

 Mobile app for driver